-HAT SECTIONS: Hat Sections are typical members used as horizontal girts to span between RoofScreen Frames allowing panels to mount in vertical orientation.
-The 1.5" and 3" deep sections are available in 16ga and 12ga G90 galvanized steel.
+HATS AND SQUARE GIRTS: Hats and Square Girts are interchangeable and are used to span between RoofScreen Frames allowing panels to mount in vertical orientation.
+1.5" and 3" deep Hat sections are available in 16ga and 12ga G90 galvanized steel.
+Square Girts are 2" x 2" available in 14ga G90 galvanized steel.